Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 - Changes to LookML
     - Before pushing anything to live, make sure that all best practices are implemented (definitions, tests, good UX)
     - Validate LookML
-    - Test Looker explores with new changes (no errors in dimension / measures)
+    - Test Looker explores with new changes (no errors in dimension / measures).
+When possible, compare new dev vs old prod
     - Content validation
     - Push to production so all Looker users use most current models
     - Quickly check most used dashboards